How to Install ERPNext on MacOS

 Step 1 - Install Homebrew

 Ensure that you have Homebrew (https://brew.sh/) installed on your macOS.
-If not, install it by running the following command in your terminal:
+You can check it by using brew -v in your terminal.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"